sigtyp/ST2022/README.md

 An additional evaluation measure based on alignments was proposed by [List (2019b)](https://doi.org/10.1515/tl-2019-0016).
 This measure takes into account that an algorithm might in theory commit systematic errors, which might be overly penalized by the edit distance.
 This method, which computes the B-Cubed F-Scores between the aligned predictions and attested forms, has been ignored in most approaches to supervised reflex prediction, but we consider it nevertheless useful to include it into the evaluation scores to be reported, since it comes theoretically much closer to the idea of regular sound correspondences in classical historical linguistics.

-Our dedicated Python package for the shared task will allow to compute all evaluation measures mentioned above (edit distance in raw and normalized form, B-Cubed F-Scores) from TSV files which can be passed to the command line as input.
+Our dedicated Python package for the shared task allows to compute all evaluation measures mentioned above (edit distance in raw and normalized form, B-Cubed F-Scores) from TSV files which can be passed to the command line as input.
 For the purpose of development, scholars can also use these metrics directly from within their Python scripts.

 As a baseline, we will provide the method by [List (2019)](http://doi.org/10.1162/coli_a_00344), for which we will make a new release of the [LingRex](https://github.com/lingpy/lingrex) Python package, where the method will be included.

-# 5 Data for Development and Data for the Final Evaluation
+# 5 Data for Development and Data for the Final Evaluation (Surprise Data)

 Our development data, which users should use to test and design their models, consists of 10 CLDF datasets of varying size, language families, and time depths.
+Some datasets may be extremely small, giving algorithms a hard time to predict words correctly, others are rather large, but languages may be distantly related.
 Data for the development phase may contain datasets which have been used in previous studies.
 For the actual testing of different systems, we will use 10 CLDF datasets which have so far not been analyzed in previous studies.
 To make sure that there are no major flaws in these datasets, all of them will be thoroughly checked and analyzed with our baseline methods.

 # 6 Participation